-- 1) 10% as legal reserve; - 2) Preferred stock dividends at 14% of par value; - 3) Of the remainder, 0.15% as remuneration to directors and supervisors and 8% as bonus to employees. - 4) Common stock dividends at 14% of par value; and - 5) The remainder, if any, as additional dividends divided equally between the holders of preferred and common stocks.
+- 1) 10% as legal reserve:

+- 2) Preferred stock dividends at 14% of par value;

+- employees.

+- 4) Common stock dividends at 14% of par value; and

+- common stocks.

 The Board of Directors should propose the appropriation of earnings.
 If necessary, it may, after appropriating for preferred stock dividends, propose to appropriate a special reserve or to retain certain earnings.
 These proposals should be submitted to the stockholders' meeting for approval.